Howrah Bridge: Specifications

-When commissioned in 1943, Howrah was the 3rd-longest cantilever bridge in the world, behind Pont de Québec (549 m) in Canada and Forth Bridge (521 m) in Scotland.
+When commissioned in 1943, Howrah was the third-longest cantilever bridge in the world, behind Pont de Québec (549 m) in Canada and Forth Bridge (521 m) in Scotland.
 It has since been surpassed by three bridges, making it the sixth-longest cantilever bridge in the world in 2013.
 It is a suspension type balanced cantilever bridge, with a central span 1,500 ft between centers of main towers and a suspended span of 564 ft.
 The main towers are 280 ft high above the monoliths and 76 ft apart at the top.
 The anchor arms are 325 ft each, while the cantilever arms are 468 ft each.
 The bridge deck hangs from panel points in the lower chord of the main trusses with 39 pairs of hangers.
 The roadways beyond the towers are supported from ground, leaving the anchor arms free from deck load.
 The deck system includes cross girders suspended between the pairs of hangers by a pinned connection.
 Six rows of longitudinal stringer girders are arranged between cross girders.
 Floor beams are supported transversally on top of the stringers, while themselves supporting a continuous pressed steel troughing system surfaced with concrete.

 The longitudinal expansion and lateral sway movement of the deck are taken care of by expansion and articulation joints.
 There are two main expansion joints, one at each interface between the suspended span and the cantilever arms and there are others at the towers and at the interface of the steel and concrete structures at both approach.
-There are total 8 articulation joints, 3 at each of the cantilever arms and 1 each in the suspended portion.
+There are total of eight articulation joints, three at each of the cantilever arms and one each in the suspended portion.
 These joints divide the bridge into segments with vertical pin connection between them to facilitate rotational movements of the deck.
 The bridge deck has longitudinal ruling gradient of 1 in 40 from either end, joined by a vertical curve of radius 4,000 ft.
-The cross gradient of deck is 1 in 48 between kerbs.
+The cross gradient of the deck is 1 in 48 between kerbs.